KevinWorkman/StaticVoidGames/StaticVoidGames/src/main/webapp/WEB-INF/tutorialsContent/deployment/basicProcessingExample.markdown

-This tutorial takes you through creating a basic Processing sketch and exporting it in a way that will allow you to package it up as a single file using a program called SvgExe.
+This tutorial takes you through creating a basic Processing sketch and exporting it in a way that will allow you to package it up as a single file using a program called JarMatey.

 ### Example Sketch